srct/whats-open-ios/README.md

 On Contributing
 ---

-WhatsOpeniOS welcomes all the help it can get.
+Whats Open iOS  welcomes all the help it can get.
 Even if you don't feel like you can be helpful the more technical aspects, we definitely need designers, technical writers, and testers.

 There are many things that can be done with this project (see the "To Do" section), but sometimes it's the small things that count, so don't be afraid of contributing just a small spelling mistake.